An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement

-Future research can consider adding dynamic operational constraints, such as real time station congestion, queuing effects, and variable charging rates based on location.
+Future research can extend the congestion model to capture real-time dynamic queuing, such as real time station congestion.
 Furthermore, evaluating uncertainties in user behavior, demand forecasts, and technological advancements in battery capacities can enhance practical applicability.
-Additionally, the algorithm runtime can improved by using faster algorithms like traffic assignment by paired alternative segments \citep{BARGERA20101022} instead of Frank Wolfe that we implement.
+Recent work by \citet{RASHGISHISHVAN2025101761} shows that the spatial distribution of charging infrastructure considerably affects load profile smoothness and ramping needs, which suggests that coupling transportation network optimization with power system objectives could yield more holistic infrastructure planning.
+Additionally, the algorithm runtime can be improved by using faster algorithms like traffic assignment by paired alternative segments \citep{BARGERA20101022} instead of Frank Wolfe that we implement.